newchuyalong/libgdx-learning/State-Machine.md

 The states of the FSM are encapsulated as objects and contain the logic required to facilitate state transitions.
 All state objects implement the `State` interface which defines the following methods:
 - `enter(entity)` will execute when the state is entered
-- `execute(entity)` is called on the current state of the FSM on each update step
+- `update(entity)` is called on the current state of the FSM on each update step
 - `exit(entity)` will execute when the state is exited
 - `onMessage(telegram)` executes if the entity receives a message from the message dispatcher while it is in this state.